maciejczyzewski/batchboost/README.md

 ---

-_Batchboost_ is a simple technique to accelerate model training by adaptively feeding mini-batches with artificial samples which are created by mixing two examples from previous step in favor of pairing those that produce difficult one.
+_Batchboost_ is a simple technique to accelerate ML model training by adaptively feeding mini-batches with artificial samples which are created by mixing two examples from previous step - in favor of pairing those that produce the difficult one.

 <div align="center">
 	<img src="figures/figure-abstract.png" width="50%">